amazon-science/chronos-forecasting/README.md

 ## 🚀 News

-- **25 Nov 2024**: 🚀 Chronos⚡️ (read: Chronos-Bolt) models released [on HuggingFace](https://huggingface.co/collections/amazon/chronos-models-65f1791d630a8d57cb718444).
-Chronos⚡️ models are more accurate (5% lower error) and 100x faster than the original Chronos models!
+- **25 Nov 2024**: ⚡️ Chronos-Bolt models released [on HuggingFace](https://huggingface.co/collections/amazon/chronos-models-65f1791d630a8d57cb718444).
+Chronos-Bolt models are more accurate (5% lower error), up to 250x faster and 20x more memory efficient than the original Chronos models of the same size!
 - **27 Jun 2024**: 🚀 [Released datasets](https://huggingface.co/datasets/autogluon/chronos_datasets) used in the paper and an [evaluation script](./scripts/README.md#evaluating-chronos-models) to compute the WQL and MASE scores reported in the paper.
 - **17 May 2024**: 🐛 Fixed an off-by-one error in bin indices in the `output_transform`.
 This simple fix significantly improves the overall performance of Chronos.
 We will update the results in the next revision on ArXiv.
 - **10 May 2024**: 🚀 We added the code for pretraining and fine-tuning Chronos models.
 You can find it in [this folder](./scripts/training).
 We also added [a script](./scripts/kernel-synth.py) for generating synthetic time series data from Gaussian processes (KernelSynth; see Section 4.2 in the paper for details).
 Check out the [usage examples](./scripts/).